MotifExplainer: a Motif-based Graph Neural Network Explainer: Related Work

 \section{Related Work}

 The research on GNN explainability is mainly divided into two categories: instance-level explanation and model-level explanation.
 Instance-level GNN explanation can also be divided into four directions, namely gradients/features-based methods, surrogate methods, decomposition methods, and perturbation-based methods.
-Gradients/features-based methods use the gradients or hidden feature map values as the approximations of the importance score of an input.
-Recently, several methods have been employed to explain GNNs like SA~\cite{baldassarre2019explainability}, CAM~\cite{pope2019explainability}, Grad-CAM~\cite{pope2019explainability}.
+Gradients/features-based methods use gradients or hidden feature map values as the approximations of an importance score of an input.
+Recently, several methods have been employed to explain GNNs like SA~\cite{baldassarre2019explainability}, Guided-BP~\cite{baldassarre2019explainability}, CAM~\cite{pope2019explainability}, Grad-CAM~\cite{pope2019explainability}.
 The main difference between these methods is the process of gradient back-propagation and how different hidden feature maps are combined.
-The basic idea of surrogate methods is to use a simple and explainable surrogate model to approximate the predictions of GNNs.
-Several methods have been introduced recently, such as GraphLime~\cite{huang2020graphlime} and PGM-Explainer~\cite{vu2020pgm}.
-Decomposition methods like GNN-LRP~\cite{schnake2020higher} measure the importance of input features by decomposing the original predictions into several terms.
+The basic idea of surrogate methods is using a simple and explainable surrogate model to approximate the predictions of GNNs.
+Several methods have been introduced recently, such as GraphLime~\cite{huang2020graphlime}, RelEx~\cite{zhang2021relex}, and PGM-Explainer~\cite{vu2020pgm}.
+Decomposition methods like LRP~\cite{baldassarre2019explainability}, Excitation BP~\cite{pope2019explainability}, GNN-LRP~\cite{schnake2020higher} and DEGREE~\cite{feng2021degree} measure the importance of input features by decomposing original predictions into several terms.
 The last method is the perturbation-based method.
 Along this direction, GNNExplainer~\cite{ying2019gnnexplainer} learns soft masks for edges and node features to generate an explanation via mask optimization.
 PGExplainer~\cite{luo2020parameterized} learns approximated discrete masks for edges by using domain knowledge.
-SubgraphX~\cite{yuan2021explainability} employs the Monte Carlo Tree Search (MCTS) algorithm to search possible subgraphs and uses Shapley value to measure the importance of subgraphs and choose the most important subgraph.
-ReFine~\cite{wang2021towards} proposes an idea of pre-training and fine-tuning to develop an explainer and generate multi-grained explanations.
-Model-level explanation methods aim to find the general insights and high-level information.
+GraphMask~\cite{schlichtkrull2020interpreting} proposes a method for explaining the edge importance by generating an edge mask for each GNN layer.
+ZORRO~\cite{funke2020hard} studies discrete masks to select significant input nodes and node features.
+Causal Screening~\cite{wang2020causal} employs the causal attribution of different edges in an input graph as an explanation.
+SubgraphX~\cite{yuan2021explainability} employs the Monte Carlo Tree Search algorithm to search possible subgraphs and uses the Shapley value to measure the importance of subgraphs and choose a subgraph as the explanation.
+ReFine~\cite{wang2021towards} proposes an idea of generating multi-grained explanations.
+There are also some reinforcement learning based explainers~\cite{shan2021reinforcement, wang2022reinforced}.
+Model-level explanation methods aim to find general insights and high-level information.
 So far, there is only one model-level explainer: XGNN~\cite{yuan2020xgnn}.
-XGNN trains a generator and generates a graph as explanation to maximize a target prediction.
+XGNN trains a generator and generates a graph as an explanation to maximize a target prediction.